|Vector-Borne Disease Epidemiology and Vector Biology|

 Ecology of African Highland Malaria

 Malaria is a major public health problem in sub-Saharan Africa.
 The East African highlands (1,500m above sea level) were either free of malaria or had very low incidences; however, since late 1980s malaria epidemics have frequently occurred in some highland areas.
 We examine the mechanisms leading to the resurgence of malaria in African high-elevation areas, including climate, land use, topography and antimalarial drug resistance in the Plasmodium parasites.
 We found that deforestation and swamp reclamation affect microclimatic and nutritional conditions of larval habitats, increase the survivorship of malaria vectors at larval and adult stages, shorten the development time of malaria parasites, and significantly increase mosquito vectorial capacity.
-We are developing models to predict the spread of malaria infections in an epidemic, and evaluating new malaria vector control methods for epidemic prevention.
+We are developing models to predict the spread of malaria infections in an epidemic, and evaluating new malaria vector control methods for outdoor transmission control.